-The limiting factors to the POE of hostel facilities in the student perspective ranked second with a mean score of 3.59 by BELLSTECH and ranked fourth with a mean score of 3.62 by TASUED.
-"Poor feedback mechanism" was ranked fourth with a mean score of 3.10 by FUNNAB, ranked seventh with a mean score of 3.49 by BELLSTECH, and ranked ninth with a mean score of 3.38 by TASUED, "slow response to the rate of maintenance works" was ranked fifth with a mean score of 3.49 by BELLSTECH and FUNNAB and ranked sixth by TASUED
+The limiting factors to the POE of hostel facilities from the student perspective

+For the student respondents, the results in Table 5 revealed that out of 13 of the most identified limitations investigated, "Major maintenance challenges persistence in building" ranked 1st with a mean score of 3.34 by FUNNAB, ranked 2nd with a mean score of 3.59 by BELLSTECH and ranked fourth with a mean score of 3.62 by TASUED.
+"Poor feedback mechanism" was ranked 4th with a mean score of 3.10 by FUNNAB, ranked 7th with a mean score of 3.49 by BELLSTECH and ranked 9th with a mean score of 3.38 by TASUED, "Slow response to the rate of maintenance works" was ranked 5th with a mean score of 3.49 by BELLSTECH and FUNNAB and ranked 6th by TASUED.